Iran launches $70m water diversion project to boost Tehran supply

 "It's still a rescue mission," Joseph told reporters, adding that determining the cause would be "a time-consuming technical investigation."

-Air quality monitors detected no dangerous rise in sulfur dioxide following the explosions, but residents within 1 mile of the plant were advised to stay indoors, close windows, and set HVAC systems to recirculate, Allegheny County Executive Sara Innamorato said.
+Air quality monitors detected no dangerous rise in sulfur dioxide following the explosions, but residents within 1 mile of the plant were advised to stay indoors, close windows, and set HVAC systems to recirculate, according to Allegheny County Executive Sara Innamorato.

 The plant’s owner, U.S. Steel, became a subsidiary of Japan’s Nippon Steel in June after a $14.9 billion takeover.
 The acquisition faced prolonged U.S. government scrutiny over national security concerns before receiving approval.